 Our engagement in science-policy-practice activities has increased steadily over the years and range from high-level UN dialogues to local resilience assessments.
 Want to know more about our policy work?
 Click here!

-Johanna started her higher education studies at Mary Washington University, Virginia.
+McTaggart started her higher education studies at Mary Washington University, Virginia.
 This is where she explored and deepened her interest for humanity and our interactions with our planet.
 After moving to Sweden, she graduated from the University in Skövde with Master's of Science, more specifically theoretical ecology.
-Johanna’s Masters thesis focused on a food web analysis of vendance and smelt in Lake Vänern.
+McTaggart’s Masters thesis focused on a food web analysis of vendance and smelt in Lake Vänern.

 MAB-ICC, delegate of Sweden and member of board: The MAB governing body, the International Co-ordinating Council of the Man and the Biosphere (MAB) Programme, usually referred to as the MAB Council or ICC, consists of 34 Member States elected by UNESCO's biennial General Conference.